Deadpool (film): Cinematic impact

-Sequels
+Franchise

 A sequel, Deadpool 2, was released in May 2018 to comparable critical and commercial success.
 Following the acquisition of 21st Century Fox by Disney, the character's film rights were returned to Marvel Studios alongside the X-Men and the Fantastic Four.
 Deadpool & Wolverine, a third film starring Reynolds and Hugh Jackman and integrating their characters into the Marvel Cinematic Universe (MCU), was released on July 26, 2024, as part of Phase Five of the MCU.

-Deadpool 2
+Sequel

 Before Deadpools release, Fox green-lit a sequel with Reese and Wernick returning to write the screenplay.
 The involvement of Reynolds and Tim Miller was confirmed at the 2016 CinemaCon in April, but Miller left the film at the end of October over "mutual creative differences" with Reynolds.
 The next month, David Leitch signed on to direct the sequel.
 Leitch first made a short film, No Good Deed, which was written by Reese and Wernick.
 Deadpool 2 was released on May 18, 2018, with Baccarin, T. J. Miller, Uggams, Hildebrand, and Kapičić all returning.
 Josh Brolin and Zazie Beetz joined them as Cable and Domino respectively, who are members of X-Force alongside Deadpool.

-Deadpool & Wolverine
+Marvel Cinematic Universe

 In March 2017, Reese said that a future film focused on X-Force would be separate from Deadpool 3, "so I think we'll be able to take two paths.
 X-Force is where we're launching something bigger, but then Deadpool 3 is where we're contracting and staying personal and small."
 After the acquisition of Fox by Disney was announced in December 2017 and completed in March 2019, Disney's CEO Bob Iger stated that Deadpool and other Marvel properties at Fox would be integrated with the MCU under Marvel Studios.
 In December 2019, Reynolds confirmed that a third Deadpool film was in development at Marvel Studios; this was reiterated in January 2021 by Kevin Feige, who also confirmed that the film would be set in the MCU.

 In March 2022, Shawn Levy (who previously collaborated with Reynolds on Free Guy and The Adam Project) joined as director, with Reese and Wernick returning to write the screenplay.
 The film was released on July 26, 2024, with Hugh Jackman reprising his role as Wolverine.